geoepi/fmdv-preclinical/README.md

 ### Supporting Information
 This site provides supporting information for the manuscript:
-**Incubation phase transmission of foot-and-mouth disease virus in cattle; quantitative impacts from within-host to population scales**
+**Incubation phase transmission of foot-and-mouth disease virus in cattle: experimental evidence and simulated impacts**

 Stenfeldt, Humphreys, and Arzt     [*in review*]

 ---